The Bankrate promise

 Retirement is a time of great joy for many people, but it can also be full of uncertainty.
 Traveling more, spending extended amounts of time with family, and taking up new hobbies are some of the ways in which a post-retirement life may look very different.
 However, retirees often face significant risks, especially when it comes to their finances.

 Older Americans might be aware of some of the risks, though.
-A Bankrate survey from December 2021 found that just 14 percent of the silent generation is confident about their finances for 2022 compared to 51 percent for Generation Z. Rising health-care costs, market volatility, and inflation are just some of the risks that add to the financial uncertainty of retirement.
-These risks and more are among the things people need to keep in mind as they move closer to retirement.
+A Bankrate survey from December 2022 found that just 22 percent of baby boomers think their finances will improve in 2023, compared to 48 percent for Generation Z and millennials.
+Rising health-care costs, market volatility, and inflation are just some of the risks that add to the financial uncertainty of retirement.
+These risks and others are among the things people need to keep in mind as they move closer to retirement.

 Top financial risks that retirees face